RolandChristensen/developer-journal/_drafts/git.md

 You already have Git installed and a folder of source code, currently not under source control, that you can use to experiment with.
 The version of Git I currently have installed is 2.44.0.windows.1.
 I an using Windows, but Git on the command line works the same for Linux and Mac.

-If you are nervous, you can copy an existing folder for experimentation.
+Scenario:
+You begin a project by installing all dependencies and stubbing out files and classes and then want to introduce source control to track any future changes.

 # Initialize a New Git Repo
-To begin using Git to track local changes made to a folder (Assuming you did not clone another repo):
+To begin using Git to track local changes to an existing project folder (Assuming you did not clone another repo):
 1. Navigate to the folder with source code you will be using and open a command prompt in the root directory.
 (Windows: Shift+Right click root folder and select Git Bash from the menu.)
 2. `$ git init`
      A hidden folder called .git will be created in the folder.